HGmin1159/HGmin1159.github.io/_posts/2021-09-14-quantum5_eng.md

 >
 > $32 =100000_{(2)}$

- Each pair exactly matches with above naming.
-Therefore, the $\frac{j}{2^m}$ have following meaning.
+ Each pair exactly matches with the above naming.
+Therefore, the $\frac{j}{2^m}$ have the following meaning.

 $0.b_1b_2b_3b_4...b_m$ $(b_i \in \{0,1\} \quad \forall i)$ ($b_i$is observation of $\ket {q}_{2^m}$)

-For example, assume that we get following value as mode by iterating the circuit multiple times.
+For example, assume that we get the following value as mode by iterating the circuit multiple times.

 $\ket{110010110011}$